mthsimao/product-card-perfume/README.md

 ## The challenge

-Well, my challenge was did a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa), and i made this solution as you can see down here.
+Well, my challenge was make a solution for the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa), and i made this solution as you can see down here.

 ### Screenshot